In the last twenty years SWLA Bursaries have supported many varied projects:

 Examples of the work bursary winners produce are displayed during the SWLA Annual Exhibition at Mall Galleries.

-Several award winners have gone on to become members of the SWLA and consequently able to play an active part in the future direction and charitable projects the Society pursues.
+Several award winners have gone on to become members of the SWLA and are consequently able to play an active part in the future direction and charitable projects the Society pursues.

 Deadline: 30 September 2018.